Interim-class student feedback is one of UQ's course and teaching quality enhancement mechanisms.

 Week 7Share feedback with your students and implement changes, if any

-Week 8–9Re-run interim-class feedback (T2) to check on the outcome of changes implemented, if appropriate
+Week 8–9Collect second round of informal in-class feedback to check on the outcome of changes implemented, if appropriate.

-Post grade finalisation/receiving SECaT reportsClose the feedback loop with students by sharing interim-class feedback and SECaT comments.
-Add a summary of students’ feedback to the relevant ECP section.
+Post-grade finalisation/receiving SECaT reportsClose the feedback loop with students by sharing informal feedback and SECaT comments.
+Add a summary of students’ feedback to the relevant Course Profile section.

-There are many ways that you can collect interim-class feedback from students, especially if it is self-administered to suit your teaching plan over the semester.
+There are many ways that you can collect informal class feedback from students, especially if it is self-administered to suit your teaching plan over the semester.

 You can consider any of the following tools, depending on your goals and context – most of them can be integrated into your Learn.UQ (Blackboard) course site.